Welcome to this 3 days in Porto itinerary.

 How Many Days to Spend in Porto?

-For those who do not have much time and want to visit the city, we’d recommend a minimum of 3 days in Porto.
+We’ve written more on how many days to spend in Porto but for those with little time and want to visit the city, we’d suggest a minimum of 3 days in Porto.

 This will allow time to see the top rated sights, and also get a real feel for this vibrant Portuguese city.